commercialhaskell/stack/doc/dev_containers.md

 Stack provides the following Dev Containers:

-* a default Dev Container, intended for use with Stack's project‑level configuration (`stack.yaml`); and
+* a default Dev Container, intended for use with Stack's default project‑level configuration file (`stack.yaml`); and
 * alternative Dev Containers, intended for use with Stack's experimental project‑level configurations (in anticipation of building Stack with more recent versions of GHC).